bybatkhuu/model.python-template/README.md

 **OPTION B.** Download source code:

 1. Download archived **zip** file from [**releases**](https://github.com/bybatkhuu/model.python-template/releases).
-2. Extract it into the project directory.
+2. Extract it into the projects directory.
 3. Rename the extracted directory from **`model.python-template`** to **`simple_model`**.

 ### 3. 📦 Install the module